 According to Jim Gianoglio of Lunametrics, “Tagging your marketing campaigns is essential to get these actionable insights from Google Analytics.”
 The primary benefit of UTM tracking is that it allows you to identify the campaign, source, and medium that drove the traffic to your site.
 If a particular social media campaign is doing a fantastic job of driving qualified leads to your website, wouldn’t you want to know about this so you could increase your campaign investment?
 Assuming you do, you’ll need to implement UTM tracking.

-Data driven businesses and organizations meticulously tag all of their external marketing campaigns for channels such as email, social, paid media.
+Data-driven businesses and organizations meticulously tag all of their external marketing campaigns for channels such as email, social, paid media.
 Notice I said external channels.
 You never want to use UTM tracking on internal links (only tag your internal links if you want to degrade and dirty your data).
 In order to tag your marketing campaign links, you’ll need to use Google’s Campaign URL Builder.
 Before you go crazy tagging all of your marketing campaigns with UTM click-trackers, I would encourage you to read the short 4 Steps to Better Campaign Data in Google Analytics.
 All too often we see clients implement UTM tracking with little thought given to process and naming consistency, which often leads to duplicate, messy, and oftentimes, incorrect data being passed to GA.
 If you’re going to use UTM tracking, take the time to do it the right way, and it will pay dividends for years to come.

 Conclusion: Measure What Matters

-Now that we’ve showed you how to gather and clean your data in GA, your next step should be to develop a measurement strategy (sometimes referred to as an analytics strategy).
+Now that we’ve shown you how to gather and clean your data in GA, your next step should be to develop a measurement strategy (sometimes referred to as an analytics strategy).
 Cianna Bedford defines a measurement strategy as, “An all-encompassing plan that organizes your business goals and how they will be measured.
 This strategy follows a path beginning at the broadest goal possible (often a goal for the business as a whole) and breaks it into measurable metrics and specific ways to segment those metrics.”
 Having a sound and robust measurement strategy is what makes winners and losers in the world of analytics, and don’t you want to be a winner?
 We’ll talk more about measurement strategy in future posts, but if you’d like to gain a better understanding of what a measurement strategy is and how you can implement one for your business, please check out these articles from leading analytics experts.

 - The Importance of a Measurement Strategy